Tuck School of Business: 1970s to present day

 In 1971, Hennessey established the Tuck Annual Giving program, which, in its first year, drew $71,000 from the 27 percent of alumni who donated.
 In the same year, Tuck Today, the school's alumni magazine was founded.
 By 1972, Tuck alumni clubs were established in major cities across the country, which helped establish Tuck's role in Dartmouth's first capital campaign.
 Hennessey also oversaw the founding of the Tuck Executive Program in 1974 alongside professor Kenneth Davis.

 Under Deans Richard West, who served from 1976 to 1983, and Colin Blaydon (1983–1990), the school's curriculum and faculty expanded extensively, and applications increased by one-third.
 Since the late 1980s, Tuck has continued to expand in student body and faculty size, and has seen the establishment of two new campus buildings as well as several research centers and non-degree business programs.

 Academics

 MBA Program

 The Tuck School offers a single degree: the two-year, full-time Master of Business Administration (MBA).
 Students may specialize within the MBA in fields such as finance or marketing, but a specialization is not required for graduation.
 First-year MBA students at Tuck undertake a 32-week core curriculum in general management and a specialized First Year Project.
 During their second year, students take 12 elective courses and design their own focused field of study.
 The school stresses a collaborative and teamwork-based approach to learning, which it touts as one of its assets for "building the interpersonal skills required for business leadership."
-However, this emphasis on cooperative group learning has been criticized as too "touchy-feely" for students entering the competitive business world, and the emphasis on consensus-building as detrimental to students' ability to make quick, independent decisions.

 In the past, The MBA program has held a top-10 ranking in multiple publications, including U.S. News & World Report, Bloomberg, The Economist, Forbes, Business Insider, and Vault.